Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 Focus your time during the interview process on the questions that will truly help you make your decision but tuck this one away for a conversation at a later date.

-## How and when is feedback provided to employees?
+## How and when is Feedback provided to Employees?

 ### Who to Ask:
 Manager